datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 # Simplicity Design

+* This design is meant more for testing/lab, if you are considering going into full production we recommend the [Advanced Design](../../advanced_design)
 The basic network infrastructure for our design will be composed of the following components:

 * A tenant: The Kubernetes cluster can be placed in any dedicated, or a shared tenant for deployments with multiple clusters.